sebasmonia/boto3-wrapper/README.md

 # boto3-wrapper

-**NOT MEANT FOR PRODUCTIONS USE**
+**NOT MEANT FOR PRODUCTION USE**

-A bunch of functions that wrap AWS' Boto3.
+A bunch of functions that wrap AWS Boto3.
 Uses https://github.com/bendudson/py4cl/ to communicate with boto3 via a Python inferior process.

 Why?